Eugene Chassaignac: History

 In 1861, he was a partner in the New Orleans music publishing company Sourdes and Chassaignac.
 Eugene partnered with Lieutenant H.H.
 Strawbridge to produce Confederate Land and Lieutenant Col. A Garard to create War to the Yankees both were southern patriotic songs published in three languages.
 By 1864, Eugene collaborated in creating a song in New Orleans entitled Bride du Sud the text was by Louis Placide Canonge, and the music was by Eugène.

-Eugene was a Freemason and the supreme grand commander of the Ancient and Accepted Scottish Rite of Freemasonry in Louisiana, and on May 2, 1867, he ordered that white lodges under his jurisdiction welcome all without distinction as to race or color.
+Eugene was the Grand Commander of the Supreme Council of Louisiana of the Scottish Rite of Freemasonry in Louisiana, and on May 2, 1867, he ordered that white lodges under his jurisdiction welcome all without distinction as to race or color.
 Eugene wanted masonry to march in the forefront of the struggle against prejudice.
 Around this period, Louisiana was emersed in racial violence and segregation.
 Louisiana rejoined the Union on July 9, 1868, and the Opelousas massacre occurred two months later.
 By late 1868, Eugene was given a gold Medal for desegregating the lodges.
 Three years later his daughter Maria married Alexander Dimitry's nephew Randolph Natili.
 Natili was a part of the Dimitry family and Marianne Celeste Dragon's grandson.
-Eugene's son, Charles Louis Chassaigna,c was an important doctor in New Orleans.
+Eugene's son, Charles Louis Chassaignac, was an important doctor in New Orleans.
 He was the medical examiner for the New York Life Insurance Company and district surgeon for the Illinois Central Railroad Company in New Orleans.
 Most of Eugene's compositions that were in the possession of his wife after his death were lost in a fire.
 Some of his works can be found in the collection of Duke University and the Library of Congress.